Metra: Fare system and ticketing

+Metra tickets can purchased from the Ventra mobile app, however, Ventra machines do not sell Metra tickets.

 Fare is determined by the distance traveled by a passenger.
-Each station along every route has generally been placed in a specific zone based on its distance from its respective downtown station.
+Each station along every route has generally been placed in a specific zone (Zones 1 through 4) based on its distance from its respective downtown station.
 Multiple stations can be placed in the same zone even though they are on the same line.

+Purchase methods and validation

+Tickets can be purchased from the Ventra mobile app or dedicated Metra ticket vending machines at select stations using cash or card (Ventra machines do not sell Metra tickets).
+Certain ticket/pass types can only be purchased from the Ventra mobile app.
+Ventra transit cards are not accepted as Metra tickets, but transit value stored on cards can be used to pay for Metra tickets on the mobile app.
+One-way tickets can be purchased on-board from the conductor using cash.
+On February 1, 2024, Metra closed all staffed ticket windows across its entire system.

+Passengers show their valid ticket (either on their smartphone from the Ventra app or paper ticket) to the conductor once on board.
+Metra does not use turnstiles, unlike CTA "L" trains.

+Distanced-based zone system

+On February 1, 2024, Metra reduced the number of fare zones from 10 to 4 and labeled each of the four zones by number instead of letter.
+This was proposed in an effort to simplify its fare structure.
+In addition, trips not entering or exiting the downtown area (zone 1) are subjected to a flat $3.75 fee.

 Historically, the downtown terminals and stations in the vicinity of downtown were classified as zone 'A' and each additional zone represented an added 5 mi from the downtown terminus.
 There were originally thirteen fare zones: zones A, B, C, D, E, F, G, H, I, J, K, and M (zone L would not have any stations since 1984 when Hartland station closed on the Northwest Line).
 Zones K and M were merged into zone J on July 15, 2018, reducing the number of zones to ten.

-On February 1, 2024, Metra reduced the number of fare zones from 10 to 4 and labeled each of the four zones by number instead of letter.
-This was proposed in an effort to simplify its fare structure.
-In addition, trips not entering or exiting the downtown area (zone 1) are subjected to a flat $3.75 fee.
+Metra one-way paper ticket, typically sold by on-board by conductors and paid with cash.

 Tickets

 Several ticketing options exist for passengers.
-Riders may choose to purchase one-way tickets, day passes, day pass five-packs, weekend passes, or monthly passes.
+Riders may choose to purchase one-way tickets, day passes, regional day passes, day pass five-packs, weekend passes, monthly passes, or regional connect passes.